 Here is the counterintuitive truth most Macomb County homeowners learn the hard way: a 50 to 60 mph wind event will flood more basements across Clinton Township, Mt Clemens, and Sterling Heights than a 3-inch rain storm ever will.
 The rain is not the villain.
 The wind is.
 For background on basement flooding causes in general, see our deeper Michigan basement flooding guide.
 And the chain reaction that connects a gust of wind to 2 inches of standing water on your finished basement floor is something every homeowner in the Clinton River watershed needs to understand before the next spring storm rolls through.

-At Prime Restoration of Macomb, we dispatch crews for wind-related basement floods more often than rain-driven ones.
-The reason has nothing to do with how much water falls from the sky and everything to do with what happens when a tree limb takes out a Consumers Energy distribution line at 2 a.m.
+At Prime Restoration, we dispatch crews for wind-related basement floods more often than rain-driven ones.
+The reason has nothing to do with how much water falls from the sky and everything to do with what happens when a tree limb takes out a utility distribution line at 2 a.m.

 The Chain Reaction: Wind to Outage to Sump Pump to Flood